-Flourishing Coffee: An Evolution of Coffee Culture in the Arab World
+Check Out the Evolution of Coffee Culture in 5 Arab Countries

-By comparison, in a study from 2017, the US ranks as the largest consumer of coffee with a record volume of 607,000 tonnes of coffee brewed per year.
-This is followed by Brazil at 425,000 tonnes with Germany following closely at 424,000 tonnes.
+By comparison, in a study from 2017, the US ranks as the largest consumer of coffee with a record volume of 607,000 tons of coffee brewed per year.
+This is followed by Brazil at 425,000 tons, an Germany following closely at 424,000 tons.
 According to Allegra World Coffee Portal’s Project Café Middle East (2019), the coffee market globally is seeing positive growth with a compound annual growth rate (CAGR) of 2.8% a year until 2023.

-The Middle Eastern coffee market is experiencing a skyrocketing growth of imports and its younger generation is making the push for specialty coffee.
-The younger generation loves specialty coffee.
+The Middle Eastern coffee market is experiencing a skyrocketing growth of imports, and its younger generation is making the push for specialty coffee.
+In fact, the younger generation loves their specialty coffee.
 Some examples of sweet, specialty coffees are Spanish lattes, pistachio lattes, and saffron lattes.

 Saudi Arabia, Kuwait, and the UAE are predicted to be the fastest-growing coffee consumer markets in the Middle East over the next half-decade.